 The VAQS program began in the late 1990’s and has been recognized as one of the most comprehensive and established Quality Improvement (QI) training programs.
 The program runs for two years and is designed to nurture fellows and junior faculty and allow them to develop a career in research, in QI and health services, or in QI within the framework of a position in medical administration, education, or clinical practice.
 The VAQS program is intended for health care professionals in advanced stages of training or junior faculty who would like to pursue careers in quality improvement.

 The VAQS program is designed using a ‘hub and spoke’ model.
-The program centre now exists at Baylor University Medical School where faculty run the program and work in direct partnership with the VA Office of Academic Affiliations, which oversees all Special Fellowship Programs in VA.
+The program centre is at Baylor University Medical School where faculty run the program and work in direct partnership with the VA Office of Academic Affiliations, which oversees all Special Fellowship Programs in VA.
 There are eight other sites (spokes) in different geographic locations across the United States.

 Toronto is the ninth site and the only non-American site for the VAQS program.
 Sites function independently.